HEaslea/SDE_Notes/GENERAL/CMake Linkers.md

 Take care when using shared libs and conflicting names, they will crop up sooner rather than later.

-The real thing, just fucking use NameSpaces:
+The real thing, just use NameSpaces:
 ### Use Namespaces - Don't Count on the Linker
 ODR is more easily dealt with.
 Just use a namespace after the lib if you want.